Whole Foods Market: 2017–present: Amazon subsidiary

 In February 2017, Whole Foods said it would close nine stores and lowered its financial projections for the year as the natural-foods company struggled with increased competition and slowing sales growth.
 In late April 2017, Whole Foods reported their sixth consecutive quarter of declining sales and announced that the company would be closing nine stores: two each in Colorado and California, and one each in Georgia, Arizona, Utah, New Mexico, and Illinois.
 The loss of revenue was attributed to foot traffic being down and other supermarkets offering a similar experience for a lower cost.

 In June 2017, Amazon announced it would acquire Whole Foods Market, adding some 400 physical stores to Amazon's e-commerce assets.
 The purchase was valued at $13.7 billion and caused Whole Foods's stock price to soar after the announcement was made.

 In 2018, Whole Foods announced its possible intention to take over some vacant Sears and Kmart stores and refurbish them after Sears Holdings Corporation, which owned both chains, filed for bankruptcy in October.

+Amazon One biometric payment system at a Whole Foods store in Washington, D.C.

 In April 2022, Whole Foods in Austin, Texas, began allowing consumers to make purchases by scanning their palms.
 The system uses the Amazon One system connected to a customer's debit or credit card.

 In September 2022, John Mackey stepped down from his position as CEO of the company, one he held since its inception in 1980.
 Jason Buechel succeeded him.
 Buechel previously was executive vice president and chief information officer (CIO) between 2013 and 2019, followed by a tenure as chief operating officer (COO) from 2019 until his promotion in 2022.

 In March 2024, Whole Foods announced they will close their Fulham and Richmond stores in the UK, as well as their distribution center in Dartford.
 The Amazon-owned supermarket also announced that they have signed a lease for a new store on King's Road in London's Chelsea, expected to open its doors in 2025.

 In January 2025 workers at a Whole Foods Market in Philadelphia voted to become the first unionized store in the grocery chain, hoping that a union could help negotiate higher wages and better benefits.
 Whole Foods said it was "disappointed" by the unionization.
 In February 2025, Whole Foods asked the National Labor Relations Board to reject the results of the union election, making unspecified allegations that the election was invalid.